thebigdb/thebigdb-issues/README.md

 TheBigDB issues
 ===============

-**UPDATE FROM JANUARY 20th 2014: This repo is now "deprecated", http://thebigdb.com/ got a real website now!**
+**UPDATE FROM OCTOBER 9th 2014: This repo is now "deprecated", the service is closed.**

 -- Christophe